phy6boy/algorithms/README.md

 # Algorithms

-This repository contains some basic algorithm implimented for academic purposes in some of the languages I know.
+This repository contains some basic algorithm implimented for academic purposes.

 These algorithms are for educational  pupose only.
 Should not be used in production.